matusso/website/content/posts/big-ip-f5.md

 ### inside the library

-If we use `diff` and `strings` commands, we can see which strings was changes/added to library, so I decided to download one from vulnerable version `BIGIP-16.1.0-0.0.19` and one from fixed version `BIGIP-16.1.2.2-0.0.28`
+If we use `diff` and `strings` commands, we can see which strings were changed/added to the library, so I decided to download one from the vulnerable version `BIGIP-16.1.0-0.0.19` and one from the fixed version `BIGIP-16.1.2.2-0.0.28`

 ```bash
 $ diff  <(strings mod_auth_pam.so_new ) <(strings mod_auth_pam.so_old)